View all technologies

 Opportunities

-Cryptocurrencies can have positive impacts when used to further democracy, human rights and governance issues.
+Cryptocurrencies can have positive impacts when used to further democracy, human rights, and governance issues.
 Read below to learn how to more effectively and safely think about cryptocurrencies in your work.

 Accessibility

-Additionally, Initial Coin Offerings (ICOs) lower the entry barrier to investing, cutting venture capitalists and investment banks out of the investing process.
-While similar to Initial Public Offering (IPO)s, ICOs differ significantly in that they allow companies to interact directly with individual investors.
+Additionally, Initial Coin Offerings (ICOs) lower the entry barrier to investing, cutting venture capitalists and investment banks out of the investing process, thereby democratizing the processWhile similar to Initial Public Offerings (IPO)s, ICOs differ significantly in that they allow companies to interact directly with individual investors.
 This also poses a risk to investors, as the safeguards offered by investment banks for traditional IPOs do not apply.
 (See Lack of Governance and Regulatory Uncertainty ).
 The lack of regulatory bodies has also spurred the growth of scam ICOs.
 When an ICO or cryptocurrency does not have a legitimate strategy for generating value, they are typically a scam ICO.

 Anonymity and Censorship Resistance